luc-github/Repetier-Firmware-4-Davinci/README.md

 [![Join the chat at https://gitter.im/luc-github/Repetier-Firmware-0.92](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/luc-github/Repetier-Firmware-0.92?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This firmware is based on the popular repetier firmware and modified to work with first generation Da Vinci 1.0, 2.0 single fan, 2.0 dual fans and also AiO (NB:scanner function is not supported so AiO will work like an 1.0A)
+If you change the board, currently DUE based are supported with RADDS, as well as Graphical screen and LCD with encoder, there are some sample configuration files provided for RADDS/DUE/GLCD using 1/128 step drivers.

 YOU MIGHT DAMAGE YOUR PRINTER OR VOID YOUR WARRANTY, DO IT ON YOUR OWN RISK.
 When it is possible on 1.0/2.0, currently on 1.0A/2.0A and AiO there is no way to revert to stock fw so be sure of what you are doing.